 What Could Be Better

-High launch with consistent ball speed across the face - ideal for golfers who want more carry and height on their drives
+High launch with AI-optimized ball speed across the face for golfers who need more carry

-The Callaway MAVRIK 2022 consistently produces a high launch angle and strong carry distance, making it the right pick for golfers who need to get the ball in the air.
-Flash Face SS21 technology uses AI-optimized face geometry to maximize ball speed across the entire face, while a high MOI design protects distance on off-center contact.
+The Callaway Elyte consistently produces a high launch angle and strong carry distance, making it the right pick for golfers who need to get the ball in the air.
+The AI-designed Flash Face uses localized face thickness zones to maximize ball speed across the entire hitting area, not just the center.
+A triaxial carbon crown saves weight from the top of the head, allowing engineers to place that mass lower for a higher launch without sacrificing stability.

 Who it's for: Golfers with slower swing speeds who need more launch to maximize carry, or anyone who tends to hit low, boring drives that lose distance in the air.
+The adjustable perimeter weighting also lets you set a draw or fade bias to correct a recurring miss.
 Not ideal for players who already have a naturally high ball flight.

 - Lofts